-Ref Revenue & Profitability Pre-Handover and Year 1 (transition) Years 2-3 2.4 Benchmark Relevant Peer Group Profitability A key part of our evaluation involved considering the potential financial implications of the Hospital considering the potential financial implications of the Hospital considering and one of the largest for-profit of a local health network (DCN) and one of the largest for-profit of a standalone District-owned hospital.
-We identified a relevant peer group ("Non-profit Standalone Peer Hospitals") based on hospital characteristic ownership including size (200-500 beds), location (California &amp; urban), type (general acute "standalone" (i.e., not part of a multi-hospital system).
+Ref Revenue & Profitability Pre-Handover and Year 1 (transition) Years 2-3 2.4 Benchmark Relevant Peer Group Profitability A key part of our evaluation involved considering the potential financial implications of the Hospital considering in the form - a hospital that forms part of a local health network (DCN) and one of the largest for-profiter a standalone District-owned hospital.
+We identified a relevant peer group ("Non-profit Standalone Peer Hospitals") based on hospital chara District ownership including size (200-500 beds), location (California & urban), type (general acute "standalone" (i.e., not part of a multi-hospital system).
 On average, financial performance of the Non-profit Standalone Peer Hospitals performed worse the analysis is provided in Appendix II.
 Should DRMC convert to a standalone District-owned hospital, we peer performance.
-Contributing factors would include the impacts of reduced bargaining power with cost structures, differences in strategic priorities and culture. fit hospital systems nationally (Tenet Healthcare); aracteristics that bear similarities to DRMC under prospective e care), ownership type (non-profit or government-owned), and than DRMC across numerous metrics.
+Contributing factors would include the impacts of reduced bargaining power wit cost structures, differences in strategic priorities and culture. t hospital systems nationally (Tenet Healthcare); aracteristics that bear similarities to DRMC under prospective care), ownership type (non-profit or government-owned), and nan DRMC across numerous metrics.
 A summary of our we would expect its profitability to decline to closer align to 2.5 Tax impacts and revenue sources In the prospective transition from for-profit ownership to District ownership, there would be some advantages to note on tax impacts and revenue sources: Tax / Financing Impacts Like non-profits, health care districts are exempt from most federal, state and local taxes.
 Health care districts in California are authorized to incur various types of debt, including general obligation bonds that are approved by voters and paid from local taxes as well as debt secured by district revenues.
 Subject to compliance with certain requirements the debt is exempt from federal income taxes, lowering borrowing cost.
 To the extent Tenet pays property taxes on the personal property it owns at DRMC (we note it does not own the Hospital facility), the municipality and local economy would be impacted by a loss of those taxes.
 State and federal income tax revenues would also be impacted.
 Government Grants and Contracts A potential new source of revenue would be subsidies or grants from local, state or federal governments for providing healthcare services to specific populations, such as low-income individuals or underserved populations.
 Fundraising Events and Activities Health care districts can receive charitable donations that are tax-deductible to the donors.
 Following the initial transition, the District could explore the option of fundraising for specific projects or programs.